iamrajee/ros2eloquent_catkin_ws/README.md

 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](https://www.firsttimersonly.com/)
 --->

 This ROS2 eloquent workspace is created on Ubuntu 18.04.
-Here I have worked on some ros2 related projects.Note Its simple named catkin_ws however it is not build using catkin tool.
+Here I have worked on some ros2 related projects.Note It is simple named catkin_ws however it is not build using catkin tool.
 Here we are using ament and colcon tools for building.
 <br/><br/>

 ## Table of content